Eczbek/xieite/docs/containers.md

 &nbsp;

 ## Description
-Static containers and other utilities.
+Static containers and other utilities

 &nbsp;